KarMiles/hotel-maintenance/README.md

 #### Using HMS
 It is necessary to follow instructions shown on the screen to be able to proceed with the program.
 E.g. to choose option 1 an actual digit 1 needs to be entered from the keyboard in the place indicated, not clicking the option or writing words describing the option.
-Whenever entry is limited to a number of options (e.g. 1, 2, 3, 4) or need to be keyed in in a specific format (e.g. room number) this input is validated and accepted only when requirements are met.
+Whenever entry is limited to a number of options (e.g. 1, 2, 3, 4) or need to be keyed in in a specific format (e.g. room number) a clear instruction is provided and the input is validated and accepted only when requirements are met.

 #### Login
 Upon starting HMS you need to enter correct login and password.
 These may be issued by the administrator of the program.